calaldees/teachingWorkshops/teacherTraining/_pgcap.md

         * [Student disability service](https://cccu.canterbury.ac.uk/student-support-health-and-wellbeing/disability-advice.aspx) if more questions
 * Disabled Students' Allowances (DSAs)
     * non-repayable grants
-    * expensive - supoort for individual students
+    * expensive - support for individual students
     * Pyramid of
         * DSA's (top - small)
         * Reasonable Adjustments (medium)
         * Inclusive teaching and learning environment (big - bottom)
 * Different models of disability
-    * Disablism (sterotypes of diabled people)
+    * Disablism (stereotypes of disabled people)
-    * Medical model -> person needs to change/adapt -> ancious, wheelchair, lazy
+    * Medical model -> person needs to change/adapt -> anxious, wheelchair, lazy
         * > Underlying the medical model is the belief that the difficulties associated with a disability should be borne wholly by the disabled person,
           > and that the disabled person should make an extra effort (perhaps in time, effort, money, etc.) to ensure they do not inconvenience anyone else.
           > They must change and adapt to fit the circumstances and their environment such as attending university.
-    * Social model of disability -> person needs support -> low-income, negatice attitudes, badly designed buildings
+    * Social model of disability -> person needs support -> low-income, negative attitudes, badly designed buildings
     * > your responsibility to ensure that your learning and teaching activities and materials are accessible.

 ### What is a university